StanfordSpezi/SpeziChat/Sources/SpeziChat/SpeziChat.docc/SpeziChat.md

 ### Chat View

 The ``ChatView`` provides a basic reusable chat view which includes a message input field.
 The input can be either typed out via the iOS keyboard or provided as voice input and transcribed into written text.
+It accepts an additional `messagePendingAnimation` parameter to control whether a chat bubble animation is shown for a message that is currently being composed.
+By default, `messagePendingAnimation` has a value of `nil` and does not show.
 In addition, the ``ChatView`` provides functionality to export the visualized ``Chat`` as a PDF document, JSON representation, or textual UTF-8 file (see ``ChatView/ChatExportFormat``) via a Share Sheet (or Activity View).

 ```swift